htechvip/site-htech2/content/english/speaking/_index.md

 Cho-Nan's speaking ability merges practical wisdom with inspiring insights, making every word count for actionable takeaways.

-### 2. Passion
+### 2. Influence

-Cho-Nan's speaking is fueled by an undeniable passion that ignites inspiration and leaves a lasting impact.
-Experience the power of passion in every word.
+Cho-Nan's initiates discussions, and his ideas will continue to be a topic of conversation for your audience or team long after the event concludes.

 ### 3. Insights